MartinRepo/MartinRepo.github.io/content/post/2research/nlu_plus.zh.md

 ## LLMs as Formal Machines

+# LLM微调

+# Evaluating Generation and Machine Translation

+# Ethics

+# Evaluation of LLM and Alignment

+# QA and RAG

 # References
 [^1]: 'Transformers from scratch' Available: https://peterbloem.nl/blog/transformers
 [^2]: Tu, Zhaopeng, et al. "Neural machine translation with reconstruction."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 31.
 No. 1.
 2017.